sunbains/tidb-test-rig/examples/README.md

 This directory contains example programs demonstrating how to use the TiDB connection test tool with a common CLI library and robust logging.

-## Common CLI Library
+## Common Setup and Utilities

-All examples use a shared command-line interface library that provides:
+All examples use shared utilities that provide:

 - **Standardized Arguments**: Common host, user, database, and monitoring parameters
 - **Environment Variable Support**: Configuration via `TIDB_HOST`, `TIDB_USER`, `TIDB_DATABASE`, `TIDB_PASSWORD`